Konamiman/Nextor/.github/categorized-releases/README.md

 ## Publishing

-For the site to be served, GitHub Pages must be enabled once by hand: **Settings > Pages > Source: Deploy from a branch**, branch `v3.0`, folder `/docs`.
+For the site to be served, GitHub Pages must be enabled once by hand: **Settings > Pages > Source: Deploy from a branch**, branch `master`, folder `/docs`.
 From then on every push to the branch republishes the site.
 Jekyll processes the whole `docs` directory, so the Markdown documentation gets published as HTML pages too (`docs/_config.yml` holds the few Jekyll settings); the releases page is plain HTML and is copied as it is.